Maghain Aboth Synagogue: Early years

-As early as 1831, Singapore's earliest Jewish settlers were merchants from mainly Iraq and Iran who came to trade.
+As early as 1831, Singapore's earliest Jewish settlers were Mizrahi/Sephardic merchants from mainly modern-day Iraq and Iran who came to trade.

-The synagogue started to hold a congregation of approximately 40 and served the local Jewish community for 30 years before it was sold.
-The building was later demolished after the World War II.

-In 1870, one of the Synagogue's new trustees, Joseph Joshua, negotiated to buy a plot of land owned by Raffles Institution at Bras Basah for $4,000 in order to build a new synagogue.
+In 1870, one of the synagogue's new trustees, Joseph Joshua, negotiated to buy a plot of land owned by Raffles Institution at Bras Basah for $4,000 in order to build a new synagogue.
 However, not enough funds were raised to build the new synagogue within the 3-years period agreement.

 Construction

 Construction of Maghain Aboth began after the land was acquired and was completed in 1878.
 In 1893, a U-shaped balcony was added to form the second-storey of the building with the purpose of accommodating the female members of the community.